luanillust/luanillustrates/_posts/2018-01-07-Tokyo-Home-not-so-Sweet-Home.md

 _Aaaaaannnd_ first store in and it's over :no_mouth:.

 Not wanting to carry a giant box around, I returned home and lost the dead weight.
-Abandoning the tour, I shop around and picked up "some" more books for my library.
+Abandoning the tour, I shopped around and picked up "some" more books for my library.
 It didn't take long for them to absolutely wreck my wrists.
 Just holding a few was enough to cause discomfort.

 :fast_forward: to night.
 I’ve munched on some Pablo minis (_delicious_) and meet up with Alex and Vivian for some BBQ.
-It felt like forever since I've had a meal that wasn’t just with Carolyn.
+It felt like fooooreveeer since I've had a meal that wasn’t just with Carolyn.
 Though, thanks to Alex’s efforts, she ended up joining us anyway.

 Looking for a place to eat, we strolled around Shinjuku.
 In the midst of that, my Wi-Fi picked up a free connection and updated everything.
 A chat bubble pops out and I see that Carolyn has messaged me saying that she can't get in the home. <a href="https://youtu.be/70eU840lc38?t=5s">_Shiiiii<sup>ii<sup>iiet</sup></sup>_</a> Retracing our steps, we rushed back for a connection and instructed her to come.
-Leaving the key inside the apartment instead of the lockbox outside, Carolyn was left to lonesome self.
+Leaving the key inside the apartment instead of the lockbox outside, Carolyn was left to her lonesome self.
 Surprisingly, she was okay throughout the whole night.
 No complaints whatsoever...

 <div class="imageset">
 	<div class="row">